PLAN A ONE-WEEK ITINERARY FOR DUBAI

 To end the day, I recommend visiting Al Seef.

-Day 3 was all about traditional Dubai, so this day will be all about the new, modern side of Dubai.
+Day 3 was all about traditional Dubai, so day 4 will focus on Dubai’s new, modern side.

 Wild Wadi Water Park